Farama-Foundation/PettingZoo/docs/classic/texas_holdem_no_limit.md

 ---
 actions: "Discrete"
-title: "Texas Hold'em"
+title: "Texas Hold'em No Limit"
 agents: "2"
 manual-control: "No"
-action-shape: "Discrete(4)"
+action-shape: "Discrete(103)"
-action-values: "Discrete(4)"
+action-values: "Discrete(103)"
-observation-shape: "(72,)"
+observation-shape: "(54,)"
-observation-values: "[0, 1]"
+observation-values: "[0, 100]"
-import: "from pettingzoo.classic import texas_holdem_no_limit_v5"
+import: "from pettingzoo.classic import texas_holdem_v4"
 agent-labels: "agents= ['player_0', 'player_1']"
 ---

 {% include info_box.md %}

+Texas Hold'em No Limit is a variation of Texas Hold'em where there is no limit on the amount of each raise or the number of raises.

+Our implementation wraps [RLCard](http://rlcard.org/games.html#no-limit-texas-hold-em) and you can refer to its documentation for additional details.
+Please cite their work if you use this game in research.

 ### Arguments